sbaviriseaty/sbaviriseaty/README.md

 📫 How to reach me: Feel free to <a href ="mailto:sbaviriseaty@gmail.com"> email me</a>.
 Since you've already got my username, follow me on <a href = "https://www.twitter.com/sbaviriseaty">Twitter</a>, connect with me on <a href ="https://www.linkedin.com/in/sbaviriseaty/">LinkedIn</a>, and check out <a href ="https://sbaviriseaty.me">my website </a>.

 ⚡ Fun fact: I'm an avid Jeopardy fan, indie pop aficionado, and wholesome meme enthusiast.
-Also, I don't if you can tell, but I love using emojis!
+Also, I don't know if you can tell, but I love using emojis!

 ✨ **Ask me <a href = "https://github.com/sbaviriseaty/ama">anything</a>!** ✨ _(Answers will be provided at my discretion)_